Guide to Narcissistic Victim Syndrome

 18. Give Back

 Helping others, whether through volunteering or offering support to fellow survivors, can provide a sense of purpose and contribute to your own healing.
-Engaging in acts of kindness can foster a sense of connection and well-being.

 Remember that healing from narcissistic abuse is a process, and it may take time to fully recover.
 Be patient with yourself and seek the appropriate support and resources to facilitate your journey toward healing and self-discovery.